Deep Learning on a Data Diet: Finding Important Examples Early in Training: Empirical Evaluation of and Scores via Data Pruning

 Interestingly, at extreme levels of pruning with either \scoreerror or \scorename scores, we observe a sharp drop in performance.
 We hypothesize that this is because at high levels of pruning, using either \scorename or \scoreerror scores leads to bad coverage of the data distribution.
 By only focusing on the highest error \samples, it is likely that an entire subpopulation of significant size that is present in the test data is now excluded from the training set.
 We only fit a small number of very difficult \samples and do not keep enough of a variety of \samples for training models with good test error.

-\paragraph{A property of the data.} Two results suggest that the ranking of important examples induced by \eltoon and \grand scores is a property of the dataset and not specific to a network.
+\textbf{A property of the data.} Our results suggest that the ranking of important examples induced by \eltoon scores is a property of the dataset and not specific to a network.
 First, in \cref{app:resnet50cifar10}, we show that a ResNet18 and a ResNet50 trained on CIFAR-10 have similar performance curves and the same amount of data can be pruned, even though ResNet50 is a much deeper network with more parameters.
+Second, \eltoon scores calculated on one set of network architecture and hyperparameter configurations can be used to prune data for training with a different network architecture or hyperparameter configuration.
+The set of important examples generalizes across architectures and hyperparameters.
+See \cref{app:arch_gen} for the experiment on generalization across architectures and \cref{app:hpo} for the experiment on using scores calculated during hyperparameter optimization.
 Additionally, in an analysis of the sensitivity of the scoring methods to hyperparameters in \cref{app:details}, we observe that scores calculated on a single network do not perform as well as those averaged across networks.

 We hypothesize that averaging the gradient or error norms over multiple initializations or training trajectories removes dependence on specific weights, allowing a more accurate distillation of the properties of the dataset.
+EL2N scores can thus be used to probe and understand how the distribution of the training data impacts dynamics (as we show in the next sections).
+Additionally, it can also reduce the computational burden of training neural networks; once we compute the scores, future networks can be trained on the pruned dataset.

 In the following experiments, we focus on \scoreerror scores computed early in training, as they appear to more accurately identify important examples.